gravitational/teleport/docs/4.3/enterprise/ssh_fips.md

 ## What else does the Teleport FIPS binary enforce?
 * Supporting configurable TLS versions.
 This is to ensure that only TLS 1.2 is supported in FedRAMP mode.
 * Removes all uses of non-compliant algorithms like NaCl and replace with compliant algorithms like AES-GCM.
-* Teleport is complied  with [BoringCrypto](https://csrc.nist.gov/projects/cryptographic-module-validation-program/Certificate/2964)
+* Teleport is compiled  with [BoringCrypto](https://csrc.nist.gov/projects/cryptographic-module-validation-program/Certificate/2964)
-* User and host certificates (and host keys for recording proxy mode) should only be 2048-bit RSA.
-For a certificate, the signer should also be.
+* User, host and CA certificates (and host keys for recording proxy mode) should only use 2048-bit RSA private keys.